-ROBERT (BOB) WILTON
+ROBERT (BOB) WILTON Non-Executive Director

-Non-Executive Director

 Bob Wilton is Non-Executive Director of Delegat Group Limited with specific responsibilities for the financial management of the Group.
-He is a Senior Lecturer and past Head of Department, Department of Accounting and Finance at the University of Auckland Business School, a member of Chartered Accountants Australia and New Zealand and the Institute of Directors.
-Bob brings to the Board considerable experience in business, particularly through Merchant and Investment Banking, and is a past Chairman of the New Zealand Venture Capital Association.
+He is a past Senior Lecturer and Head of Department, Department of Accounting and Finance at the University of Auckland Business School, a member of Chartered Accountants Australia and New Zealand and the Institute of Directors.
+Bob brings to the Board considerable experience in business, particularly through merchant and investment banking, and is a past Chairman of the New Zealand Venture Capital Association.

-DR ALAN JACKSON

-Non-Executive Independent Director
+Dr ALAN JACKSON Non-Executive Independent Director

-Alan Jackson was, until 2009, Chairman Australasia, Senior Vice President and Director of The Boston Consulting Group.
-He has been an International Management Consultant since 1987 with The Boston Consulting Group and has proven experience at the most senior levels of international and government business.
+Dr Alan Jackson was, until 2009, Chairman Australasia, Senior Vice President and Director of The Boston Consulting Group.
+He has been an international management consultant since 1987 with The Boston Consulting Group and has proven experience at the most senior levels of international and government business.
 Alan has worked across a range of industries internationally, including consumer goods companies, supermarkets and retailers, in addition to industrial and resource companies.
 Alan headed The Boston Consulting Group's Consumer Goods and Retail practice in Australasia and Asia Pacific.
 Alan is a Fellow of the Institution of Professional Engineers and member of the Australian Institute of Directors.
-He is a Director of Fletcher Building Limited, Fletcher Industries Limited, Aurora Vineyard Limited and New Zealand Thoroughbred Racing, and a trustee of The Icehouse, Auckland.
+He is Chairman of New Zealand Thoroughbred Racing, a Director of Fletcher Building Limited, Fletcher Industries Limited, Aurora Vineyard Limited, and MBA Partnerships.

-IANE FREEMAN

-Non-Executive Independent Director
+JANE FREEMAN Non-Executive Independent Director

-lane Freeman is a Non-Executive Independent Director of Delegat Group Limited and is prominent in the field of customer-driven technology.
+Jane Freeman is a Non-Executive Independent Director of Delegat Group Limited and is prominent in the field of customer-driven technology.
 She has held senior marketing and management positions at Telecom, BankDirect, Clear Communications Limited and ASB Bank Limited.
 Jane is currently a Director of ASB Bank, Foodstuffs North Island and Kiwi Property Group.